w3c/webextensions/proposals/runtime_on_invalidated.md

 invalidated error.
 This would allow an extension to figure out if the extension is invalidated.
 No new abuse surface is introduced.

 As for the returned reason.
-The uninstalled reason can not be abused more than currently `browser.runtime.setUninstalledURL`.
+The `uninstall` reason can not be abused more than currently `browser.runtime.setUninstalledURL`.

 As for the `update` reason, this can be figured out by attempting to negotiate between the old content script and the new content script.

-The `disabled` reason could provide additional information.
+The `disable` reason could provide additional information.
 However this seems to not be a big abuse surface.

 ### Additional Security Considerations